austinhuang0131/mstdn-party-plus/docs/cheatsheet.md

 Alt texts are generally used for visually-impaired users to help understanding your media.
 When you compose a post, you're [prompted](https://docs.joinmastodon.org/user/posting/#media) to add an alt text to describe them.
 This is commonly adopted on Mastodon, and while you are not obligated by rules, writing them often facilitates interactions.
 See [here](best-practices.md#alternative-text) for more information and ways to help you write one.

-#### There's no quote posts?

-...for now.

-There has been some conflicts over implementing quote posts, and the jury is still out on this one, but it will not be implemented before v4.5.0 and even then there will be access controls.

 ## Basics of Interaction

 ### Tips for Initial Traction